dotsam/homebridge-milight/README.md

    * lights: An object whose properties are one of "fullColor", "rgbw", "rgb", "bridge" (the built-in light in the iBox 1), or "white", depending on the type of bulb, and whose value is an array of the names of the zones, in order, 1-4.
 Use `null` if a zone is skipped.
 RGB lamps and the bridge light can only have a single zone. (required)

 #Bridge Versions
 The `version` referred to in the config above matches the versioning used by limitlessled.com.
 They refer to the "v6" bridge as the bridge released in late 2016.
-The original manufaturer, Futlight, refers to the new version of the bridge as the "iBox".
+The original manufacturer, Futlight, refers to the new version of the bridge as the "iBox".
 The iBox1 is the version with a built-in light (configured as "bridge" bulb type), while the iBox2 is a similar design to the previous bridges.
-The newer bridge is also, confusingly, refered to as bridge "3.0" by some sellers.
+The newer bridge is also, confusingly, referred to as bridge "3.0" by some sellers.
 Regardless, all of the iBox/3.0 variants should be configured as version "v6".

 This plugin previously used 3-byte UDP commands as the default, which the "v1" and "v2" bridges required, but "versions" 3-5 all supported a shorter 2-byte sequence which some users may see better results with.
 This command set also uses an expanded brightness range for RGBW bulbs, which hasn't been confirmed to actually make any difference.